padhi190/padhi190/README.md

 I am a Front-end Engineer with a passion for learning and exploring new technologies.
 I love creating beautiful and user-friendly interfaces that bring ideas to life.
 I enjoy collaborating with cross-functional teams to deliver high-quality software solutions.

-I am expanding my knowledge in web3 development, exploring the capabilities of Raspberry Pi, and diving into the fascinating world of Artificial Intelligence.

 ## Skills
 -  Languages: JavaScript, TypeScript, HTML, CSS
 -  Frameworks/Libraries: React, NextJS, TailwindCSS, MUI